---

-It's very common to see a ruby programmer write a few puts or p statements, either for debugging or for knowing the value of variables.
+It's very common to see a ruby programmer write a few `puts` or `p` statements,

-Ruby 2.4 has now introduced binding.irb.
-By simply adding binding.irb to our code we can open an IRB session.
+Ruby 2.4 has now introduced `binding.irb`.
+By simply adding `binding.irb` to our

 class ConvolutedProcess